niscy-eudiw/eudi-srv-web-rpcentric-signer-sca-java/README.md

     ```

    From the previous parameters, you should define the environment variables "OAUTH2_CLIENT_ID", "OAUTH2_CLIENT_SECRET" and "OAUTH2_AUTHORIZATION_GRANT_TYPE".
    The data added to the previous parameter should be retrieved from one QTSP with support for OAuth2, and that makes available the endpoints:
     * credentials/info
     * signatures/signHash
     * oauth2/authorize
     * oauth2/token
     As defined in the CSC API Specification v2.0.2.

-    The environment variables can also be set up in the docker-compose.yml file to start the "EUDI RP-centric SCA application" as a dockerize application:
+    The environment variables can also be set up in the docker-compose.yml file to start the "EUDI RP-centric SCA application" as a dockerized application:
     ```
     environment:
        OAUTH2_CLIENT_ID: ...